Last Updated on by

 It’s a unique one as it’s located on the coast and right on a sandy beach.
 The cenote itself is freshwater so you can swim in it right beside the ocean.

-Caleta Tankah is a beach club and you do have to pay to enter, even though all beaches in Mexico are free for the public use there doesn’t seem to be a public access point here.
+Caleta Tankah is a hotel and beach club and you do have to pay to enter, even though all beaches in Mexico are free for the public use there doesn’t seem to be a public access point here.

 Is Tulum expensive?